VIT31200 - How to treat input tax: alternative evidence for claiming input tax

 The right to deduct input tax

-In the UK, under regulation 29 of the Value Added Tax Regulations 1995, the Commissioners have discretion to allow claims that are not supported by the correct evidence.
+In the UK, under Regulation 29 of the Value Added Tax Regulations 1995, the Commissioners have discretion to allow claims that are not supported by the correct evidence.
 See VIT11500 and VIT31000.

-Where claims to deduct VAT are not supported by a valid VAT invoice HMRC staff will consider whether or not there is satisfactory alternative evidence of the taxable supply available to support deduction.
 HMRC staff will not simply refuse a claim without giving reasonable consideration to such evidence.
-HMRC has a duty to ensure that taxpayers pay no more tax than is properly due.
-Nevertheless this obligation must be balanced against a duty to protect the public revenue.
+HMRC has a duty to ensure that taxpayers pay no more tax than is properly due, nevertheless this obligation must be balanced against a duty to protect the public revenue.

-When considering the use of discretion, it is important to note that exercising the right to deduct input tax is subject to a mandatory requirement to hold a VAT invoice that meets the requirements of Regulation 14.
+When considering the use of discretion, it is important to note that exercising the right to deduct input tax is subject to a legal requirement to hold a VAT invoice that meets the requirements of Regulation 14.

 - how HMRC fulfils its obligation of collecting the tax that is due

 Therefore, in deducting VAT as input tax, there must be evidence that the VAT was charged by the supplier and the customer holds the VAT invoice showing the VAT charged.
 In exercising discretion to accept alternative evidence, HMRC must be satisfied that the alternative evidence shows that the VAT to be claimed was due and charged by the supplier and paid by the claimant.
+HMRC staff should be satisfied that the alternative evidence seen satisfies the requirements of Regulation 14.

-HMRC will not consider alternative evidence if:
+HMRC will not consider alternative evidence if a VAT invoice was not issued because:

-- The supplier did not charge VAT on their supplies.
+- the supplier did not charge VAT on their supplies

 - Do you have alternative documentary evidence other than an invoice (for example a supplier statement)?